Skip to main content

 Panel (A) shows the effects of the reaction substrates of MDH and CS.
 The MDH-CS interaction was assessed in the presence of acetyl-CoA (red), NAD+ (blue), or malate (brown).

-Panel (B) shows the effects of the reaction on products of CS and MDH.
+Panel (B) shows the reaction's effects on CS and MDH products.
 The MDH-CS interaction was assessed in the presence of CoA (grey), NADH (orange), or citrate (green).

 Panel (C) shows the effects of oxaloacetate (OAA) in combination with other CS substrates.
 The effects of sole substrates, acetyl-CoA (red), OAA (blue), and NADH (orange), as well as their combinations, OAA/acetyl-CoA (purple) and OAA/NADH (gray), were analyzed.